Find Out How Your Vacuum Cleans Now!

 Since technology keeps advancing, soon, there will be more and better improvements on the basic vacuum-cleaner design, with more powerful suction mechanisms and collection systems.

 However, the standard way of how a vacuum cleaner works – using a moving air stream to collect all the dirt and debris, will probably stay here for a while.

-So, before you get yourself that classy vacuum, you need to understand how they work to make your cleaning duties even easier.
+So, before you get yourself that classy vacuum, you need to understand how vacuum cleaners work to make your cleaning duties even easier.